Seattle Distracted Driver Accident Lawyers

-A Washington personal injury claim is a civil lawsuit that allows an injured victim to pursue financial compensation from the at-fault driver.
-Distracted drivers, for example, may be held liable for damages such as medical bills, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
+Distracted drivers should be held liable for damages they cause, such as medical bills, lost wages, hospitalization, rehabilitation, pain and suffering, and emotional distress.
 It is common for someone who pursued damages without the help of a skilled attorney to either settle for much less or to have the claim denied.
 A skilled personal injury attorney will give an injured victim his or her best chance at getting the maximum compensation available.

 Distracted drivers put everyone on the roadway at risk.
-The Seattle car accident attorneys at Hardwick & Pendergast make sure that the injured victims of these negligent drivers are able to get financial compensation for their losses.
-We provide no cost consultations and comprehensive case evaluations to injured victims and their families.
+The Seattle distracted driver accident lawyers at Hardwick & Pendergast, P.S., make sure that the injured victims of these negligent drivers are able to get financial compensation for their losses.
+We provide no-cost consultations and comprehensive case evaluations to injured victims and their families.
 Call us today at (888) 228-3860.

 Backed by our

 No Fee Promise

 Client ReviewsRead More